Elaine Thompson-Herah defends Olympic 100m title in all-Jamaican podium

 The heats for the 200m get underway on Monday with the final taking place the following day.

-Thompson-Herah, Fraser Pryce and Jackson, who has stepped down in distance from the 400m to sprinting events, will face stiff competition from the USA's Gabby Thomas and the Bahamas' Shaunae Miller-Uibo.
+Thompson-Herah, Fraser-Pryce and Jackson, who has stepped down in distance from the 400m to sprinting events, will face stiff competition from the USA's Gabby Thomas and the Bahamas' Shaunae Miller-Uibo.

 But based on Friday's race, another Jamaican one-two-three isn't entirely out of the question; nor, for that matter, are more blisteringly fast times.